Your water heater is more important than you think

 • It is far beyond its warranty date.

 Now that we’ve identified the symptoms of a bad water heater let’s go further to see why your hot water tank is not working as it used to.
 The water heater like most other appliances in your home requires proper maintenance, and because of our busy schedules and responsibilities, we often forget to get it checked out every once in a while.
-Proper maintenance is the only way your hot water tank will last beyond its warranty, and most water heaters have a warranty of 5-10 years.
-To get your hot water tank to last you a long time here are a few things you need to watch out for.
+Proper maintenance is the only way your tank will last beyond its warranty, and most water heaters have a warranty of 5-10 years.
+To get your water heater tank to last you a long time here are a few things you need to watch out for.

-Here’s why your hot water tank is faulty.
+Here’s why your tank is faulty.

 Like mentioned earlier poor maintenance leads to a bad water heater.
 Hence it is important to get someone to check it out from time to time.
 Most people just buy water heaters and ignore it for the first few years, and this takes a toll on it.
 Leaks, corrosion, rusting, or even growths can develop outside the hot water tank which may lead to internal damages and slowly your hot water tank may neither produce hot water nor clean water.